 The quick way to see this in Oryx is by clicking "Advanced view" at the bottom left, and any dual-function keys will be labeled with a "D" while any tap dance keys will be labeled with a "T" or "+".

 If you want to give home-row mods a try or you've tried them in the past and found them too fiddly, give Chordal Hold a try.
-It really is a game changer.
+It's a game changer.